2025

 4. Advising

-In some cases, an human resources generalist will take a manager through short training programs if necessary to upgrade the manager’s skills.
+Sometimes, a human resources generalist will take a manager through short training programs if necessary to upgrade the manager’s skills.

 Advising is a set of multiple talents in human resource management.
 A single question summarizes the ability.
 How well can the HR generalist develop, support, and maintain the company’s efficiency through human resource management?

-Finally, about 65% of companies still do annual performance appraisals.
-Since the likely future is continuous performance analysis, a great HR generalist will know how to adapt their job and skills to the change.
-But a proper management professional will establish the process before the higher-ups even ask them.
+Finally, about 65% of companies still do annual performance appraisals since the likely future is continuous performance analysis, a great HR generalist will know how to adapt their job and skills to the change.

 5. Communication Skills